Technology

 • Map curvature, attachment methods, and packaging constraints early.

-• Treat durability expectations as application-specific and verified on request.
+• Treat durability expectations as application-specific and supported by explicit source context.

 Layer